vegawidget/vegawidget/cran-comments.md

 * In DESCRIPTION, I have enclosed software names in single-quotes.

 * Most of the examples are run; the examples that \dontrun{} show specialized capabilities.
-There are three reasons for not running examples:
+There are two reasons for not running examples:

   - requires nodejs to be installed
   - requires network-access
-  - intentionally invokes error-behavior (I have unexported this internal function)

   At the the top of each \dontrun{} block, I have noted the specific reason.

 -----------------